 - 1. Homework assignments (12): 20 points each; 240 points in total. - 2.
-Midterm exam: 40 points, weighted by a factor of 9.5; 380 points in total. - 3.
-Final exam: 40 points, weighted by a factor of 9.5; 380 points in total.
+Written exam: 40 points, weighted by a factor of 8; 320 points in total.

-This adds up to a possible total of 1000 points.
-Approximately, A will be given above 85%, B for at least 70%, C for at least 55%, and D for at least 40%.
+This adds up to a possible total of 560 points.
+A will be given above 85%, B for at least 70%, C for at least 55%, and D for at least 40%.

+Full credit requires complete and correct solutions.
 Similarly to the homework assignments each problem in the exams will be graded to 4 points each.
 This grading scheme might appear rather generous.
 However, full credit requires complete and mathematical rigorous solutions.
 Since PHYS602 is an advanced course, mathematical rigor and physically sound reasoning will be expected.